0xevm1/nextjs-todo-db/README.md

 TODO app leveraging Next.js

-Using React, Typescript, Node.JS, SQL
+Using React, Typescript, Node.JS, SQL and Tailwinds compiled CSS

 Shows to do list, sortable by date, priority and a partial match of description